-- 1) Learning parameters for a given classifier.
-This process is also called training. - 2) Classifying new recordings, sometimes called evaluation.
-This should not be confused with the evaluation of the classification performance which is done for multiple topologies, preprocessing queues, and features in Section IV.
+- 1) Learning parameters for a given classifier. - 2) Classifying new recordings, sometimes called evaluation.
+This should not be confused with the evaluation of the classification performance which is done for multiple topologies, preprocessing queues, and features in Section V.

 The classification learning task can be solved with multilayer perceptrons (MLPs) if the number of input features is the same for every recording.
 There are many ways how to adjust MLPs and how to adjust their training.
-Some of them are described in section III-C.
+Some of them are described in section IV-C.